OWWL-Library-System/eg-docs/docs/policy-best-practices/owwl-policy/circulation.md

 If a damaged item is not owned by your library, use a Recall Hold to send the item back to the owning library for evaluation and to be marked damaged as necessary.
 (OWWLAC 04/2014; EAC 04/2022; PLSDAC 05/2022)

-### Mark item lost by patron, item not owned by your library

-Any library may manually mark lost any other library's materials.
-When in doubt, contact the owning library before taking action.
-(OWWLAC 04/2014)

 ### Overdue until lost

 All items that are overdue more than 8 weeks will be marked as lost automatically by the Evergreen system.
 This will create a Lost Materials bill on the patron's account, which will typically block the patron from further circulation.
 (OWWLAC 04/2014)